nataliekwak/AlliRater/README.md

 npm install material-design-icons-iconfont
 ```

-After that navigate to and open the following file to edit: ```.../AlliRater/angular-admin/mode_modules/material-design-icons/iconfont/material-icons.css```
+Next, navigate to and open the following file to edit: ```.../AlliRater/angular-admin/mode_modules/material-design-icons/iconfont/material-icons.css```

 The first 11 lines of this file should read:
 ```